 What to budget for change management

-Here's a number most leaders miss: Gartner recommends 15-25% of AI project budgets should go to training and communication.
+Most leaders miss this line item entirely.
+Gartner recommends 15-25% of AI project budgets should go to training and communication.
+Not the tools.
+The people side.

 The ROI of AI isn't in the software.
-It's in adoption.
-A tool that costs half as much but gets used is worth more than an expensive system gathering dust.
+It's in whether people actually use it.
+A tool that costs half as much but gets used beats an expensive system gathering dust.

 Signs your rollout is working

 People ask questions.
 Silence is a bad sign.
-Questions—even skeptical ones—mean people are engaged.
-They're thinking about how this fits into their work.
+Questions, even skeptical ones, mean people are engaged and thinking about how this fits into their work.

-Usage data shows actual adoption.
+Usage data tells a real story.
 Track who's using the tools and how often.
 Don't just count logins.
-Look at meaningful usage—tasks completed, time saved, outputs generated.
+Look at tasks completed, time saved, and outputs generated.

 Team members suggest new use cases.
-When people start saying "Could we also use this for..." you've crossed from compliance to commitment.
-They're no longer tolerating AI—they're embracing it.
+When people start saying "Could we also use this for..." they've moved past tolerating AI.
+They're actively looking for ways to do more with it.

-The anxiety decreases.
+The anxiety fades.
 Early conversations are often tense.
-If that tension fades over weeks, you're building trust.
+If that tension eases over weeks, you're building trust.

 Key takeaways

 - 77% worry about job loss.
-Address this fear directly, not with silence.
+Address it directly.

-- Find your AI champions and let them lead adoption
+- Find your AI champions and let them lead.

 Frequently asked questions